-Today’s team review is from Karen, she blogs here https://mytrainofthoughtson.wordpress.com
+Today’a team review is from Karen.
+She blogs here https://mytrainofthoughtson.wordpress.com

 Karen has been reading I Am Mayhem by Sue Coletta

 This book re-introduces you to Shawnee Daniels, still her stubborn self – perhaps even more than before – not helpful with a serial killer close by.